Dyeing the Wool

 Needless to say, I am thrilled to now have a whole spectrum of mixable, beautiful colors opened up to me--without the risk.
 The possibilities will keep me experimenting with new color combinations for years!

-There are many methods for dyeing wool, but my favorite is to dye the roving before it is spun using a pan on the stove (that is dedicated for dyeing).
-Many people like to dye yarn after it is completed, but I like the variations of color within a single strand or the difference of color between two strands that are plied, so I prefer to dye the roving and then spin.
+There are many methods for dyeing wool, but my favorite is to dye the roving before it is spun.
+Another variation is to dye each strand of yarn separately before plying.
+Many people like to dye yarn after it is completed, but I like the variations of color within a single strand or the difference of color between two strands that are plied.
+I'm sure you'll develop your own favorite method and effect too!

 There are many, many techniques for dyeing wool, and there are many good books to give ideas and hints.
 My advice would be to start with your public library.
 Once you learn a technique that works, experimenting with color variations has the potential for many years of fun!